Considerations for Website ADA Compliance

 Equal access requires conscious website updates with each new batch of content.
 Our web and tech teams often run into the same compliance problems when auditing existing websites, such as:

-• Images without text equivalents.
+- Images without text equivalents.
 Without descriptive text, individuals using screen readers cannot experience each image on a page.
-Adding an alt tag to each image provides a description of the image’s content — for example, an alt tag would provide the name of the attorney pictured on a personal injury firm website.
+Adding an alt tag to each image describes its content.
+For example, an alt tag would provide the name of the attorney pictured on a personal injury firm website.

-• Multimedia content without accessible features.
-Videos provide a unique challenge for accessibility, as each disability requires a different feature.
-For those with hearing impairments, videos should have synchronized captions while those with visual impairments may need audio descriptions to provide the context between each piece of dialogue.
+- Multimedia content without accessible features.
+Videos mark a unique challenge for accessibility, as each disability requires a different feature.
+Videos should have synchronized captions or audio descriptions to provide the much-needed context.

-• Alternative input tools.
-For those with a limited range of motion, alternative input tools allow access to web content without assistance.
-Some web developers fail to consider the use of mouth sticks, head pointers, switches and other input tools when building a website.
-Developers must add additional attributes, tags and handlers to make all web content accessible via the keyboard interface rather than requiring the use of a mouse.
+- Alternative input tools.
+For those with a low mobility, alternative input tools allow access to web content without assistance.
+Some web developers fail to consider the use of mouth sticks, head pointers, switches and other input tools.
+Developers must add additional attributes, tags and handlers to make all web content accessible via the keyboard interface.
 For example, Paradigm follows web content accessibility guidelines for keyboard navigation by adding tabindex attributes to elements of each page.

-• Inaccessible PDFs.
-The standard PDF is often incompatible with assistive technology — this means your newsletter or infographic could be inaccessible to a large audience.
-Accessible PDFs have alternative text features for all imagery, navigational aids and fonts that allow characters to be extracted to text.
+- Inaccessible PDFs.
+The standard PDF is often incompatible with assistive technology.
+This means your newsletter or infographic could be inaccessible to a large audience.
+Accessible PDFs have alternative text features for imagery and fonts that allow characters to be extracted to text.

-• Color, sizing or contrast.
-Visual impairments vary by individual, but many with low vision need specific display settings to view a page.
-Many websites only allow one view of their website that fits with their brand standards, but this should be avoided.
-To remain accessible, display settings should be left malleable for each user so that they may alter specific colors, contrast levels or font sizes.
+- Color, sizing or contrast.
+Visual disabilities vary in severity, but many with low vision need specific display settings to view a page.
+Many websites only allow one view of their website that fits with their brand standards.
+To remain accessible, you must leave display settings malleable.
+This empowers them to alter specific colors, contrast levels or font sizes.

 Partners in ADA Compliance